DanielOttodev/Drinkable/README.md

 ### What is Drinkable?

-- Drinkable is an app which lets you search and find alcoholic drink recipes.
+Drinkable is an app which lets you search and find alcoholic drink recipes.
 Drinkable utilises public API's and a React front end.

 Front End Tools Used :
 - React
 - Vite
 - MUI

+### Why Drinkable?

+Why not!
+I also wanted to learn React a bit better (as I've been heavily into Vue) and I find building things the best way to learn.